One out of every 3 American adults has high cholesterol, which raises their risk of heart disease – the No. 1 cause of death in the U.S. – and stroke.

 How doctors go about caring for patients with high cholesterol is influenced by a set of guidelines published and updated periodically by the American College of Cardiology and American Heart Association.

-New updates just made to those guidelines represent “a significant improvement” over the last updates made to them in 2013, says Steven Nissen, MD, the Chairman of Cardiovascular Medicine at Cleveland Clinic.
+New updates just made to those guidelines represent “a significant improvement” over the last updates made to them in 2013, says cardiologist Steven Nissen, MD.

 The latest guidelines maintain an emphasis on the importance of a healthy lifestyle – including a nutrient-dense diet and regular exercise – as the first step in preventing heart disease and stroke.
 They also emphasize that treatment decisions about high cholesterol should be a collaboration between doctors and patients, Dr. Nissen says.